gmitaros/spring-boot-user-management/README.md

 - All services are up and running.
 - Ports 1025 and 8025 (for MailHog) are not blocked by your firewall.
 - You have the correct versions of Java, Maven, Docker, and Node.js installed.

-For further assistance, please refer to the project's issue tracker on GitHub.

----

-Feel free to contribute to the project by submitting pull requests or reporting issues.
-Happy coding!